Chinglim/Lab5/README.md

 ## 2nd Program Simulation
 Program simulated and verified correct by Dr Nibble, on 18 April 2014.

+My first simulation failed in a way the countdown was successful but for the countup operation it only count 10, 11, 12 then 20, 21 ,22, then 30 and so on.... after troubleshooting my jumpup codes, I found out a serious error.
+I placed 2 jmp codes one after another for instruction 1C and 1F, this results in the operation to only run to the jmp for only value  that is 8 and above , while leaving out those 7 and below.

+After experimenting and some discussion with Dr Nibble, the error 'jmp' on instruction 1C was changed into 'JN' as for number 8 and above, since their sign bit will then be one, it will be neg.
+So it is only right to put 'JN' instead if one want operation to continue with the later codes for 7 and below if value is 7 and below and not jump to the jump9 instructions for value 8 and above.

+Only on the second time that i demostrated to Dr Nibble, then the 2nd program counter operation was a success.

 Upload the edited ROM file, to show rhe edited codes and upload the prism codes on next friday!!!